Welcome

 Unjust Enrichment and Discharge by Frustration

-When a contract is discharged by frustration (i.e., due to an unforeseen event making performance impossible), the Law Reform (Frustrated Contracts) Act 1943 allows recovery of money paid and, in some cases, compensation for benefits conferred before discharge.
-The court has discretion to allow the payee to retain expenses incurred.
+When a contract is discharged by frustration (i.e., due to an unforeseen event making performance impossible, illegal, or radically different), the Law Reform (Frustrated Contracts) Act 1943 allows recovery of money paid and, in some cases, allowances for benefits conferred before discharge.
+The Act aims to prevent unjust enrichment in the aftermath of frustration by rebalancing losses and benefits.

 Key Term: frustration